 Can I have the recipe for the _________ that you sold in the bakery?

 All in good time.
-I will be posting recipes on the Sweet Bytes and maybe getting together a few collections of recipes, but I won’t just share it with you personally.
+I will post recipes on the website and maybe put together a few collections of recipes, but I won’t just share it with you personally.
 No offense intended, I just haven’t decided the best way to proceed and I haven’t formatted the recipes for public use yet.
 Subscribing to the newsletter is the best way to make sure you don’t miss any!

 Can I link to one of your recipes, articles, or photos?

 I would love it if you shared a link back to my site!
 You don’t have to ask, feel free.
 You may use a photo from my site along with your link as long as you do not alter it or get rid of the watermark and it is used in close proximity to the link.

 Can I use your recipes, photos, or articles on my site?

 Sweet Bytes content and photos are protected by copyright.
 You cannot copy/ paste my recipes, articles, or photos onto your own site.
 If you are going to use a recipe for your own content, please rewrite it in your own words and take your own photo.

 Who are you?

 Thank you for asking!
 I’m Mikel Ibarra!
 Today I’m an artist who uses desserts as my artistic media and I occasionally teach related classes.
 Before that I taught public school art for 20+ years and ran Sweet Bytes OKC as a home bakery.